RenSormani/wordle-clone/README.md

 # Ren-dle - A Wordle Clone
 I really enjoy word games.
 Crosswords, anagrams, word searches.
-So combining a passion for words with a passion for coding lead me to this cheeky little project ... a clone of Wordle.
-Don't forget to pay homage to the real Wordle by heading over to the <a href="https://www.nytimes.com/games/wordle/index.html">New York Times</a>"New webpage!
+No word is too long or too short.
+So combining a passion for words with a passion for coding lead me to this cheeky little project ... creating a clone of Wordle.
+Don't forget to pay homage to the real Wordle by heading over to the <a href="https://www.nytimes.com/games/wordle/index.html">New York Times</a> webpage!

 # What I used:
 •	React